rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-22-LLVM-ICE-breakers.md

 * reducing LLVM IR to minimal problem cases;
 * and so forth.

-(For that matter, feel freeo to join the group even if you're *not* all that familiar with LLVM -- no better way to learn!)
+(For that matter, feel free to join the group even if you're *not* all that familiar with LLVM -- no better way to learn!)

 ### What's with the name ICE-breaker anyway?